BP in flux over spill payment, Russia exit plan

-LONDON, June 11 (Reuters) - BP shareholders face months of uncertainty over the value of their holdings as two multibillion-dollar issues hang over the future of the British oil company.
+LONDON (Reuters) - BP (BP.L) shareholders face months of uncertainty over the value of their holdings as two multibillion-dollar issues hang over the future of the British oil company.

 According to a report in Saturday’s Financial Times, BP hopes to reach a deal with U.S. authorities under which it would pay less than $15 billion to settle all criminal and civil penalties arising from the 2010 Deepwater Horizon oil spill.